SlimefunReloadingProject/RykenSlimeCustomizer-Wiki/en-us/file/addon_config.md

 ## Verifying the Configuration File
 If you want to restrict the value of a configuration option to a certain range, you can do the following:
 1. Create a file named `configHandler.js` in the addon's script folder.
-2. Write a function named `onConfigReload`, like this:
+2. Write a function named `onConfigReload`, like this

 ```js
 function onConfigReload(config) {

 }
 ```

 The `config` parameter refers to the addon's configuration file and is of type [YamlConfiguration](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/file/YamlConfiguration.html).